-As a result of this project's findings, it is clear that im/migrant women in sex work face "crimmigration" - they are criminalized not only for engaging in sex work but also due to their immigration status in Canada.
-Intersecting systemic factors (e.g., sex work stigma, sex work laws) and structural barriers including language barriers, education status, and financial status, create obstacles to seeking legal justice and aid for this marginalized group.
-SWAN calls for the continued efforts to repeal the IRPR and urges the government to work towards full decriminalization of sex work alongside community-level supports that aim to empower and uphold the basic humans rights of im/migrant women in sex work.
+sex work stigma, sex work laws) and structural barriers including language barriers, education status, and financial status, create obstacles to seeking legal justice and aid for this marginalized group.
+SWAN calls for the continued efforts to repeal the IRPR and urges the government to work towards full decriminalization of sex work alongside community-level supports that aim to empower and uphold the basic human rights of im/migrant women in sex work.